Auditing for Azure SQL Database and Azure Synapse Analytics

 - Auditing on Read-Only Replicas is automatically enabled.
-For further details about the hierarchy of the storage folders, naming conventions, and log format, see the SQL Database Audit Log Format.
+For more information about the hierarchy of the storage folders, naming conventions, and log format, see the SQL Database Audit Log Format.

-- When using Azure AD Authentication, failed logins records will not appear in the SQL audit log.
+- When using Azure AD Authentication, failed logins records don't appear in the SQL audit log.
 To view failed login audit records, you need to visit the Azure Active Directory portal, which logs details of these events.

 - Logins are routed by the gateway to the specific instance where the database is located.
-In the case of Azure AD logins, the credentials are verified before attempting to use that user to login into the requested database.
+With Azure AD logins, the credentials are verified before attempting to use that user to sign into the requested database.
 In the case of failure, the requested database is never accessed, so no auditing occurs.
-In the case of SQL logins, the credentials are verified on the requested data, so in this case they can be audited.
+With SQL logins, the credentials are verified on the requested data, so in this case they can be audited.
 Successful logins, which obviously reach the database, are audited in both cases.

 - After you've configured your auditing settings, you can turn on the new threat detection feature and configure emails to receive security alerts.
 When you use threat detection, you receive proactive alerts on anomalous database activities that can indicate potential security threats.
 For more information, see Getting started with threat detection.